 It’s important to pay attention to the fundamentals of responsible psychedelic use before taking Golden Teachers or any other magic mushroom strains.

 Magic mushrooms are illegal in most countries, including the United States and Canada.
 However, in recent months, some municipalities have moved to decriminalize magic mushrooms and other natural psychedelics — such as the state of Oregon, Vancouver (Canada), and a handful of cities in California, Colorado, Massachusetts, and Michigan).

-In these places, magic mushrooms are still listed as illegal, but offenses no longer qualify as a criminal charge — cultivation and possession in these places usually involve a fine or confiscation, rather than jail time or a criminal record.
+In these places, magic mushrooms are still listed as illegal.
+Still, offenses no longer qualify as criminal charges — cultivation and possession in these places usually involve a fine or confiscation rather than jail time or a criminal record.

-Magic mushroom spores, including Golden Teacher spores, are legal throughout the United States (with the exception of California, Georgia, and Idaho), as well as Canada and Europe.
+Magic mushroom spores, including Golden Teacher spores, are legal throughout the United States (with the exception of California, Georgia, and Idaho), Canada, and Europe.